microsoft/SDN/SwitchConfigExamples/Cisco Nexus 3132 - Redundant TOR/README.md

         network 10.0.10.192/26
         maximum-paths 8

 BGP is utilized extensively by the Microsoft SDN infrastructure.
-While it is only required for peering between the Muxes/Gateways and the top-of-rack switches, it is also useful for peering to aggregate switches and into the rest of the datacenter as it provides dyanmic route updates and keepalives for the detection of dead links.<br />
+While it is only required for peering between the Muxes/Gateways and the top-of-rack switches, it is also useful for peering to Spineregate switches and into the rest of the datacenter as it provides dyanmic route updates and keepalives for the detection of dead links.<br />
 Each layer of a network that provides access to the same set of subnets is assigned a uniqe ASN.
-Since all spine switches that are working together for a common set of racks can be equally used for routing, they all share the same ASN.
-In this example this aggregate layer is assigned 64807.
+Since all Spine switches that are working together for a common set of racks can be equally used for routing, they all share the same ASN.
+In this example this Spineregate layer is assigned 64807.

     template peer Spine
       remote-as 64807